Posted Jul 31, 2020 at 18:00. Revised Apr 25, 2021 at 19:12.

 Over the centuries, Russia has slowly expanded its borders while being ruled by autocrats determined to make it the most important country in its region, if not the world.
 This theme has been constant through czars, communism, democracy, and Vladimir Putin’s fascism of today.
 In general, the expansion of Russian rule has been violent and heavy-handed.

-Russian foreign policy has viewed the nation’s road to success primarily as one where successes must come at its neighbors’ expense because many Russians believe that anything weakening an enemy strengthens Russia.
+Russian foreign policy has viewed the nation’s road to success primarily as one where successes must come at its neighbors’ expense.
+Many Russians believe that anything weakening an enemy strengthens Russia.
 The Russian mind tends to see the countries around Russia as enemies that must be controlled or conquered if Russia is to be safe.

 This conquest has become only partly a military one.
 Indeed, the preferred approach is for it to happen via diplomatic treachery, targeted propaganda, and disinformation.
 Today’s tightly integrated social media network is well suited to causing an electronic holocaust in the world order.